 This programme had three key aims:

-- Strengthening the role of the GICHD in French-speaking affected countries;
+- to strengthen the role of the GICHD in French-speaking mine-affected countries;

-- Increasing knowledge exchange, in particular between French-speaking and English-speaking mine action communities.
+- to increase exchange, in particular between French-speaking and English-speaking mine action communities.

 To promote these aims, the Francophone Programme:

-- Created the Website Bibliomines, in partnership with three African centres.
-This online library collects all documentation as well as events existing in French on mine and ERW action
+- in partnership with three African centres created the online library website Bibliomines, which collects all French documentation and events on mine and ERW action that exist;

-- Organised annual seminars of African Francophone actors engaged in humanitarian action against mines and ERW on their national territories, as a platform for the exchange of expertise and information
+- organised annual seminars of African Francophone actors engaged in humanitarian action against mines and ERW on their national territories as a platform for the exchange of expertise and information; and